curtywang/csula-ee3445-final-project/README.md

 ## Tutorial Format

-This tutorial is offered as a standalone page (this file) and a Jupyter Notebook to help you get started on Intel(R) DevCloud, a platform for experimenting with XPUs and cluster computing.
+This tutorial will help you get started on Intel(R) DevCloud, a platform for experimenting with XPUs and cluster computing.

 1. Intel(R) DevCloud is a cloud service that allows users to work on XPU-based computers to learn different programming paradigms and prototype projects.